web-infra-dev/rspress/packages/document/README.md

 ## Contributing

-Currently Rslib provides documentation in English and Chinese.
+Currently Rspress provides documentation in English and Chinese.
 If you can use Chinese, please update both documents at the same time.
 Otherwise, just update the English documentation.

 ## Writing style guide